The Groundlings: In popular culture

-Groundlings cast on Saturday Night Live and Mad TV have often adapted their sketches and characters developed at The Groundlings into TV audience favorites.
-Former members of The Groundlings have further developed such materials into shows and films, such as Pee-Wee's Big Adventure, Pee-Wee's Playhouse, Elvira, Mistress of the Dark, A Night at the Roxbury, and Romy and Michele's High School Reunion.
+Groundlings cast on Saturday Night Live and Mad TV have often adapted their sketches and characters developed at the Groundlings into TV audience favorites.
+Former members of the Groundlings have further developed such materials into shows and films, such as Pee-wee's Big Adventure, Pee-wee's Playhouse, Elvira, Mistress of the Dark, A Night at the Roxbury, and Romy and Michele's High School Reunion.

 In 1998, the Groundlings were given an improv television program on the F/X network called Instant Comedy with The Groundlings.
-In September 2008, The Groundlings began producing short-form sketch episodes for Crackle.
+In September 2008, the Groundlings began producing short-form sketch episodes for Crackle.

-On September 12, 2011 the Groundlings featured a sketch titled "Resting Bitch Face" (written by Patric Cagle, co-starring Nate Clark, and directed by Mitch Silpa).
+On September 12, 2011, the Groundlings featured a sketch titled "Resting Bitch Face" (written by Patric Cagle, co-starring Nate Clark, and directed by Mitch Silpa).
 The sketch was uploaded to YouTube on October 11 and performed repeatedly during fall of the same year.

-The film Bridesmaids was written by Groundlings alum Kristen Wiig and Annie Mumolo and featured a cast consisting heavily of members of The Groundlings, including Melissa McCarthy, Maya Rudolph, Wendi McLendon-Covey, and others in supporting roles.
+The film Bridesmaids was written by Groundlings alum Kristen Wiig and Annie Mumolo and featured a cast consisting heavily of members of the Groundlings, including Melissa McCarthy, Maya Rudolph, Wendi McLendon-Covey, and others in supporting roles.
 The movie was a box office success and nominated for two Academy Awards.
 In the same year, Groundlings Jim Rash and Nat Faxon won the Best Adapted Screenplay Oscar for The Descendants.

 David Blaine Street Magic

-In 2006, The Groundlings recorded a skit called David Blaine Street Magic performed in the alleyway behind the theater.
-After being uploaded to YouTube, it has become one of the most popular videos on the website.
+In 2006, the Groundlings recorded a skit called David Blaine Street Magic performed in the alleyway behind the theater.
+After being uploaded to YouTube, it became one of the most popular videos on the website.
 As of October 2014, the video has had more than 38 million views and 60,000 comments since October 12, 2006.
 The skit stars Mitch Silpa parodying David Blaine in both the topics of Blaine's performances and his mannerisms.
 The skit is written by Michael Naughton and Mikey Day who play the two innocent bystanders in the video.